Gauge field marginal of an Abelian Higgs model: Loop expansion revisited

+\end{proof} We now introduce some definition and notation for graphs that appear in our expansion.

+\begin{definition} Give a finite set $V$, an \textit{oriented graph} on $V$ is an oriented multi-graph with vertex set $V$ and set of edges $E$ and where we concretely realize $E \subset V^2$, enforcing that, for every $e \in E$, $e = (\underline{e},\overline{e})$.
+Note that, once $V$ is fixed, we often identify the oriented graph $G$ on $V$ with the choice of edge set $G=E \subset V^2$. \end{definition}

-\end{proof} We now introduce some notation for graphs that appear in our expansion.
-Given three disjoint sets $A,B,C$, we define $\hat{\mcb{G}}_{\C}(A,B,C)$ to be the set of all oriented multi-graphs with vertex set $A \sqcup B \sqcup C$ where each vertex in $A$ is incident only to a single outgoing edge, each vertex in $C$ is incident only to a single incoming edge, and each vertex in $B$ is incident to precisely one outgoing edge and one incoming edge (we allow these edges to be the same, that is we allow a vertex in $B$ to have a self-loop).
+Given three disjoint sets $A,B,C$, we define $\hat{\mcb{G}}_{\C}(A,B,C)$ to be the set of all oriented graphs\footnote{Given two distinct vertices $b_1, b_2 \in B$, there could be two edges with end points $\{b_1,b_2\}$.
+However, we use still call this an oriented \textit{graph} as opposed to \textit{multi-graph} since these two edges would have different orientations.} on $V = A \sqcup B \sqcup C$ where we enforce that each vertex in $A$ is incident only to a single outgoing edge, each vertex in $C$ is incident only to a single incoming edge, and each vertex in $B$ is incident to precisely one outgoing edge and one incoming edge (we allow these edges to be the same, that is we allow a vertex in $B$ to have a self-loop).
+See Figure~\ref{fig:Graph} for an example.

 It follows that every $G \in \hat{\mcb{G}}_{\C}(A,B,C)$ consists of a collection of oriented paths (with starting vertex in $A$ and ending vertex in $C$) and closed oriented loops (with all vertices in $B$), and every vertex is incident to either a single path or a single loop.
 We call such a graph an oriented contraction graph.